idaholab/moose/framework/doc/content/syntax/Mesh/index.md

 Mesh meta data are not possible or extremely hard to be derived directly from libMesh mesh object.
 A simple example of mesh meta data is the `num_elements_x` provided by [GeneratedMeshGenerator](GeneratedMeshGenerator.md), which can be used as an indicator for a mesh regular in x direction.

-## Debugging in-MOOSE mesh generation label=troubleshooting
+## Debugging in-MOOSE mesh generation id=troubleshooting

 !alert note
 The MOOSE mesh generation [tutorial]() is the most comprehensive learning resource on this topic.
 We summarize here